-I don’t want my children to attend.
+I don’t want my school to provide religious instruction.
 What can I do about it?

-The most important thing is to not stay silent.
+The most important thing is not to stay silent.
 Your children should not face religious pressures at school.
-First, join the Teach, not Preach NZ (Secular Education Network) Facebook group
+First, join the Teach, not Preach, Secular Education Network Facebook group

 , where you can ask questions and ask for help.

-Often parents allow their children to attend the classes because they don’t want their children to be “different”.
-You’d be surprised how many other parents feel the same way, but often remain silent.
-Opt your children out as a first move, and consider getting a group of parents together to complain about the classes.
-Sometimes schools are just following an old tradition, and haven’t considered change.
+Often parents allow their children to attend the classes are because they don’t want their children to be “different”.
+You’ll be surprised how many other parents feel the same way, but often remain silent.
+Consider getting a group of parents together to complain about the classes.
+Sometimes schools are just following an old tradition and haven’t considered change.

-We are working to change the law so that school time is for education, not religious indoctrination.
+We are working to change the law so that school time, for all children, is for education, not religious indoctrination.
 You can help by signing up to our mailing list

 Is religious instruction allowed in a state school?

 Yes, if the school is officially ‘closed’ during the class.
-Schools can be deemed to be closed by the Board of Trustees for up to an hour a week, 20 weeks of the year, for religious instruction, even in what is usually considered to be teaching time.
+Schools can be deemed to be closed by the Board of Trustees for up to an hour a week, 20 weeks a year, for religious instruction, even in what is usually considered to be teaching time.

-In 1964, this was included in the Education Act to make the classes legal.
+In 1964, this was included into the Education Act to make the classes legal.
 However, the school still has to ‘close’ to allow the classes, as the school must be secular when open.

 Isn’t it just teaching Christian values?